Walter Giffard, Lord of Longueville: Life

 Like many other Norman and French knights during the eleventh and early twelfth centuries, Walter served as a Christian knight in Spain (c.
 1064–1065) against the Saracens.
-His epithet le Barbastre (Note: As examples of some of the pitfalls found in translations of earlier works, Walter Giffard’s epithet de Barbastre appears in a verse by Geoffrey Gaimar.
+His epithet de Barbastre (Note: As examples of some of the pitfalls found in translations of earlier works, Walter Giffard’s epithet de Barbastre appears in a verse by Geoffrey Gaimar.
 The first of his English translators guessed that De Barbastre referred to Walter being a barber.
 Geoffrey's second translator thought de Barbastre was a reference somehow to Walter's cousin, William the Conqueror, being a bastard.
 In fact, 'Walter de Barbastre' was an honorific gained at the successful siege of Barbastro in Aragon, near Saragossa.) was earned when he took part in the Siege of Barbastro, an undertaking sanctioned by Pope Alexander II against the Moors in 1064, one of the more famous exploits of that time.
 By the time of the Conquest, Walter had returned to Normandy bearing a gift from a king in Spain for Duke William, a magnificent war-horse.
 The same Spanish war-horse duke William called for on the morning of the Battle of Hastings.
 The Spanish king in question was in all probability Sancho Ramírez of Aragon (1063–1094) who was known for making friends and recruiting knights and soldiers from Northern France.
 Walter went on pilgrimage to Santiago de Compostela, after the siege of Barbastro and before returning to Normandy.

 In early January 1066, after Duke William received news of the crowning of Harold Godwinson as king of England, he called together a meeting, the Council of Lillebonne, that included six of his key magnates, Walter Giffard being one of them.
 After telling them of his plan to invade England and take the crown for himself they supported him fully but suggested he should call a meeting of all his vassals, which William did.
 In the preparation stage for the Battle of Hastings, Walter was one of the Norman magnates who provided ships for William's invasion fleet.
 In his case, he provided thirty.
 Walter was one of two who, having been offered the privilege of carrying William's standard in the battle, respectfully refused.
 Although by this time an older warrior with white hair, he wanted both hands free to fight.
 As a reward for his participation, Walter was granted the feudal barony of Long Crendon, comprising 107 manors, 48 of which were in Buckinghamshire, of which the caput was at Long Crendon, Buckinghamshire.
 The date of his death is not recorded, but his son Walter succeeded him before 1085.